Pierce-44/Pierce-44/README.md

 - :memo: I am currently studying and learning Next.js, TypeScript and MongoDB.
 - 🇵🇹 I can speak Portuguese at a higher intermediate level, and I am working towards becoming fluent in the language.
 - ⚡ In my free time I enjoy playing chess ♟️
-- :open_file_folder: All my porjects are on GitHub feel free to explore and have a look around.
+- 💾 All my porjects are on GitHub feel free to explore and have a look around.
 <br>
 <h2>:hammer_and_wrench: Languages and Tools :</h2>
 <div>